techies line logo

 By using this process, you’re able to achieve dense films with goood adhesion to create a range of different products.

 Magnetron sputtering is a very versatile method of producing thin films, which is why you’ll see it used in plenty of different applications.
-Unlike other deposition methods, magentron sputtering isn’t limited in the materials that it can use as a sputtering target.
+Unlike other deposition methods, magentron sputtering remain not limited in the materials that it can use as a sputtering target.

 The material used for the process can be just about anything, this is because it doesn’t need to melt or evaporate onto another material.